callstack-internal/ts-workshops/README.md

 ## Refactoring exercise

-You can test yourself by switching to the `@exercise/refactoring-a-class` branch and taking a shot at refactoring the `Home.screen.class.js` file into TS and then comparing it to the `@main` branch.
+You can test yourself by switching to the `exercise/refactoring-a-class` branch and taking a shot at refactoring the `Home.screen.class.js` file into TS and then comparing it to the `main` branch.